josephxsxn/atlas_stream_processors/example_processors/README.md

 ### accumulation_union_example
 Reads records from a Kafka topic with common keys but different fields and merges them into a single record in a tumblingWindow using $top before emitting back to a Kafka topic.

+### additive_merge
+Uses $merge with a pipeline to add fields together on already existing records in the target collection, this prevents having to perform a $lookup to fetch the values to be added together and lets the server perform the addition

 ### array_explode
 Takes a document field that is an array, checks that the array has a specific value within it, explodes (unwinds) the array into multiple records each with the field name now being equal to one of the values of the array, and unsets _id to avoid collisions